rachyoder/Projects-Exercises/docs/digital-clock.md

 ### Requirements

-Style it as you wish.
+Style it as you wish

-Include a Restart Game button.
+Display the current time and make sure it updates every second

-Website must be responsive.
+Website must be responsive

 ### Remember to push to Github!